sdean-group/Navigating-Sensitivity/README.md

 ## Installs
 In order to run the data generation scripts or jupyter notebooks you need certain Python libraries installed.
 We suggest creating a conda environment for this project.
 All the packages can be installed with pip or conda.

+## Acknowledgements

+This work was partly funded by NSF CCF 2312774, NSF OAC-2311521, a gift from the LinkedIn-Cornell Bowers CIS Strategic Partnership, a PCCW Affinito-Stewart Award, and a Clare Booth Luce Undergrad Research Award.

 ## References
 [1] F. Maxwell Harper and Joseph A. Konstan.
 2015.
 The MovieLens Datasets: History